 Abacus is engaged in the acquisition, exploration, and development of mineral resource properties.
-The Company is a Tier One issuer that trades on the TSX Venture Exchange under the symbol AME.
+The Company is a Tier One Issuer that trades on the TSX Venture Exchange under the symbol AME.
 As at the date hereof, the Company holds a 20% interest in KGHM Ajax Mining Inc. ("KGHM Ajax"); KGHM Ajax holds a 100% interest in six copper-gold mineral resource properties in the former Afton-Ajax Mine Camp near Kamloops, British Columbia (the "Ajax Project").

-In May 2010, the Company announced the signing of a significant strategic investment agreement (the "Agreement") with KGHM Polska Miedz SA ("KGHM") to form a joint venture to advance the Ajax Project through the BFS and into production.
+In May 2010, the Company announced the signing of a significant strategic investment agreement (the "Agreement") with KGHM Polska Miedz SA ("KGHM") to form a joint venture to advance the Ajax Project through the bankable feasibility study ("BFS") and into production.
 KGHM is one of the world's largest copper and silver producers with annual production of over 500,000 tonnes of copper and 1,100 tonnes of silver.
 This transaction was overwhelmingly approved by the shareholders of Abacus at a special meeting of its shareholders held on June 22, 2010 and the parties executed the definitive joint-venture shareholders' agreement ("Joint-Venture Agreement") and ancillary agreements on October 12, 2010.
 The Agreement included the following investment highlights:

-- KGHM and the Company completed a \$4.5-million private placement involving the purchase of 15 million common shares (approximately 8.5 per cent of the shares issued and outstanding following the private placement) of Abacus at a price of \$0.30 per share. - Abacus incorporated a wholly-owned subsidiary, KGHM Ajax, and transferred all of its mineral property interests in the Ajax project fair valued at US \$35,549,020 to KGHM Ajax in exchange for 4,900 common shares of KGHM Ajax. - KGHM acquired a 51% interest in KGHM Ajax by investing US\$37,000,000 in cash in exchange for 5,100 common shares of KGHM Ajax at the closing of the transaction on October 12, 2010.
-These funds are to be allocated to: (a) completion of the BFS and certain other obligations; and (b) acquisition of additional land areas and exploration of other targets in the Ajax camp, in accordance with a jointly approved budget. - Abacus is the Operator of the Ajax project.
-KGHM has the option to become the Operator of the Ajax project, as described below.
+- KGHM and the Company completed a \$4.5-million private placement involving the purchase of 15 million common shares (approximately 8.5 per cent of the shares issued and outstanding following the private placement) of Abacus at a price of \$0.30 per share. - Abacus incorporated a wholly-owned subsidiary, KGHM Ajax, and transferred all of its mineral property interests in the Ajax Project fair valued at US \$35,549,020 to KGHM Ajax in exchange for 4,900 common shares of KGHM Ajax. - KGHM acquired a 51% interest in KGHM Ajax by investing US\$37,000,000 in cash in exchange for 5,100 common shares of KGHM Ajax at the closing of the transaction on October 12, 2010.
+These funds were used for: (a) the completion of the BFS and certain other obligations which occurred during 2010 and 2011; and (b) the acquisition of additional land areas and exploration of other targets in the Ajax camp, in accordance with a jointly approved budget.
+By December 31, 2011 substantially all of these funds had been used to fund the planned activity. - Abacus is the Operator of the Ajax Project.
+KGHM has the option to become the Operator of the Ajax Project, as described below.